wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

     ```json
     {"sample message":"test"}
     ```
-When you send a sample JSON payload from the client, you will see that a connection from the WebSocket client to the Micro Integrator is established, and that the Micro Integrator receives the message.
+When you send a sample JSON payload from the client, you will see that a connection from the WebSocket client to the Micro Integrator is established and that the Micro Integrator receives the message.

 This shows that the sequences are executed by the WebSocket inbound endpoint.

-You will also see that both of the message sent to the WebSocket server and the response are transformed.
+You will also see that both the message sent to the WebSocket server and the response are transformed.